sinaalinejad/sinaalinejad.github.io/_pages/about.md

 Beyond academics, I am an avid football enthusiast.
 Playing football is not just a hobby for me; it’s a way to unwind and stay active.
 Whether it's on the field or in a team project, I thrive in collaborative environments and enjoy working with others to achieve common goals.

-Looking ahead, I am eager to pursue higher education abroad, where I can further expand my knowledge and skills in AI.
+Looking ahead, I am eager to pursue higher education, where I can further expand my knowledge and skills in AI.
 My collaborative spirit and passion for learning drive me to seek new opportunities and challenges, and I am excited about the future that lies ahead.